 It is important that any external visitor is clear about their role and responsibility whilst they are in school delivering a session.
-We will use the CES guidance for these occasions https://www.catholiceducation.org.uk/guidance-for-schools/governance/item/1003587-checklist-for-external-speakers-to-schools
+We will use the CES guidance for these occasions: 6771eb850cc26c0b8fd1a98c Checklist for external speakers FINAL 2022.docx

 Health professionals should follow the school's policies, minimising the potential for disclosures or inappropriate comments using negotiated ground rules and distancing techniques as other teachers would.
 They will ensure that all teaching is rooted in Catholic principles and practice.